maudlin27/server/README.md

 The protocol is mainly JSON-encoded maps, containing at minimum a `command` key, representing the command to dispatch.

-The wire format uses [QDataStream](http://doc.qt.io/qt-5/qdatastream.html) (UTF-16, BigEndian).

-For the lobbyconnection, each message is of the form:

-    ACTION: QString

-With most carrying a footer containing:

-    LOGIN: QString
-    SESSION: QString

 ## Incoming Packages

-##### Mod Vault

-* `{command: modvault, type: start}`: show the last 100 mods
-* `{command: modvault, type: like, uid: <uid>}`: check if user liked the mod, otherwise increase the like counter
-* `{command: modvault, type: download, uid: <uid>}`: notify server about a download (for download counter), does not start the download

 ##### Social
 * `{command: social_add, friend|foe: <player_id>}`: Add a friend or foe